 When thinking about avoiding a visit to the vet, just remember that it is better to be safe than sorry.
 If you get your guinea pig in time to the vet, it will be easier to treat it so he could recover so much faster.

 After recovering, your guinea pet will be happy again.
 Just do both of you a favor and take it to the vet when the guinea pig looks like it could need that visit.

 Generally speaking, it is not difficult at all to make a pet happy.
 Particularly, guinea pigs are even more susceptible to feeling good when they are given what they need.

 The most important things you can offer to a guinea pig are your time and your energy.
-We are not being absurd, not all of your time and energy, but at least a little bit for them.
 This is the only way your guinea pigs can figure out that they can trust you and love you back.

 List of Sources

 Social Experience, Behavior, and Stress in Guinea Pigs

 Persistent Sensitization of Depressive‐Like Behavior and Thermogenic Response During Maternal Separation in Pre‐ and Post‐Weaning Guinea Pigs